4 Easy Ways to Help Reduce Your Cat's Shedding by up to 90%

 -- You can mash the fish up a bit.
 Or, with sardines, you can leave them whole for a more prey-like meal.

 -- Add half the juice back in, plus an equal amount of water.
 I add water to the can to "rinse" it and get all of the bits out.

 -- Then keep the other half of the juice for a mid-week treat that my cats love.

 Not all cats are crazy about mackerel or sardines, and those cats may eat only part of their meal.
 My cat Tiger likes the fish, but not enough to eat all of it.
 He's more likely to eat mackerel and sardines when it's mixed with another food.
 This way, he's still getting the benefits.
 I think that he just doesn't like the strong fish odor enough to eat it as a stand-alone meal.

-In liquid form, you can pour some from the original bottle into a 1-ounce dropper bottle for easier, less messy use.
+If you buy a larger bottle (more than 2 oz.), they usually don't come with a dropper.
+Some come with a bottle cap or a pump.
+Pumps are also very messy, especially when you need only a tiny amount for a cat, as opposed to a full pump for medium-large dogs.
+Just pour some from the original bottle into a smaller dropper bottle for easier, less messy use.
 This method also reduces the number of times you're opening the original bottle, which in turn reduces oxygenation/rancidity of the oil.
 Keep bottles refrigerated.

 #3 - Digestive enzymes